 There are three aspects of FabLabs that make them particularly interesting for the education and training sector.
 Firstly, it is their interdisciplinary aspect and, secondly, the fact that by exploring and focusing on solving authentic real-world problems, individuals acquire new knowledge and create meaning from this experience.
-Thirdly, FabLabs are known for their flexible learning modes that can range from peer learning, peer mentoring, peer coaching and peer teaching to more structured demonstrations of tools in the lab.
-This blending of traditional and digital skills, arts and engineering creates a learning environment in which there are multiple entry points to participation and leads to innovative combinations, juxtapositions, and uses of disciplinary knowledge and skill.
+Thirdly, FabLabs are known for their flexible learning modes that can range from peer learning, peer mentoring, peer coaching and digital skills, arts and engineering creates a learning environment in which there are multiple entry points to participation and leads to innovative combinations, juxtapositions, and uses of disciplinary knowledge and skill.
 In the same study, authors frequently observed "people working in one [disciplinary] area, watching someone in another, and drifting over to get involved [in another disciplinary area] (Sheridan et al., 2014).